Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic05/assignment05_logit_rf_credit_scoring.md

 Also, we will use the stratified k-fold validation again.
 You should still have the `skf` variable.

 **Question 8.** How much higher is the *ROC AUC* of the best random forest model than that of the best logistic regression on validation?
+Select the closest answer.

-1. 4%
+1. 0.04
-2. 3%
+2. 0.03
-3. 2%
+3. 0.02
-4. 1%
+4. 0.01

 ```{code-cell} ipython3